secdev02/MSBuild-Monsters/README.md

 ## Why This Works

-1. **No Binary Drops**: Everything executes in-memory through MSBuild.exe
+1. **No Binary Drops**: Everything executes in-memory through MSBuild.exe..
+Kind of...
 2. **Signed Binary**: MSBuild.exe is a legitimate Microsoft-signed executable
 3. **Complex Detection**: The technique splits execution across XML properties and inline C# code
 4. **Built-in Functionality**: Uses only features shipped with .NET Framework 4.0+